MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 Whenever a mob starts, your will see some social 'storming' (if you are not familiar with [Tuckmans stages of group development](http://blog.markpearl.co.za/Tuckmans-Model), it worth reading up on).
 If you are not able to get past the storming, it can kill the future of mob programming for your team.

-Fundamentally, large mobs have more storming because there are more people.
+Fundamentally, large mobs go through more storming because there are more people (and thus more social dynamics).
 When starting, avoid a large initial mob - you are asking for trouble.
 How large is large?
 I've found as soon as your start going over 5 people in a mob you see significantly more storming.

 ## Too small